Stories (Avicii album): Promotional singles

 "Ten More Days" is a song featuring Zak Abel.
 Avicii released it on 30 September 2015, two days ahead of album release as a pre-order single.
 "Gonna Love Ya” is a song featuring Sandro Cavazza.
 Avicii released it on 1 October 2015, one day ahead of the album release as a pre-order single.

 Critical reception

-The album received positive reviews.
-At Metacritic, the album received a score of 64, indicating favourable reviews.
+Stories received "generally favourable reviews", At Metacritic, the album received a score of 64.
 David Jeffries from AllMusic gave the album a positive review, stating that "the pleasing, alive, and diverse Stories is a fine reason to think of Avicii as a producer of attractive music, with EDM, pop, and all other genres on a sliding scale."
 The Boston Globe's Maura Johnston says that "Stories drags a bit at the end, the low point being a reggae-lite track starring former Fugee Wyclef Jean and the fusion-minded Matisyahu, but when it hits, it hits big."
 Michaelangelo Matos, from Billboard, gives the album a mixed-positive review, praising "Talk to Myself", "Touch Me" and "City Lights", saying they "are more or less direct Daft Punk homages, with a filtered, boogie-disco feel, playful effects and found-sound cut-ups".
+Mac McNaughton of The Music said, "Tim Bergling's second feature plays it way too safe, neither truly nauseating nor pleasingly haunting."
+Jim Carroll of The Irish Times said, "An album which offends greatly by its very inoffensiveness."